ProjectNeura/leads-docs/docs/config.md

 # Configuration System

 We provide a configuration system to help load local configuration files.
 We use JSON as the only format.
+There is a clear distinction between runtime arguments and configurations.
+Runtime arguments are usually considered temporary, meaning they tend to be different every time, while configurations do not often change.

 ## Load a Configuration File